QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 }
 {% endhighlight %}

 But even though this is basically syntactic sugar for our first example, it doesn't work.
-It is actually equivalent to
+It is actually equivalent to..

 {% highlight js %}
 new func();